 This is a feed-forward table.
-If the initial value table is enabled, whenever the target boost level or RPM changes, the MS3-Pro will look up what duty cycle to start with.
+The MS3-Pro first looks to the closed loop target table to see what boost target to use, then goes to this table to look up what duty cycle to start with at what RPM and target boost level.
 The X axis is the engine RPM, while the Y axis is the target boost level.
 As with the other tables, the second table (boost control initial duty table 2) can either be used for a second wastegate or for switched boost.